-1.2 The present Erasmus+ International Credit Mobility project between Universita degli Studi di Bergamo and Universiteti “Ismail Qemali” Vlore, Albania will be valid 36 months, from August 1st 2019 to July 31st 2022.
+1.2 The present Erasmus+ International Credit Mobility project between Università degli Studi di Bergamo and Universiteti “Ismail Qemali” Vlorë, Albania will be valid 36 months. from August 1st 2020 to July 31st 2023.

 Art.
 2. Mobility Types and Available Places

-ﾢ Bachelor (at least in their second year of studies) and/or Master level: max one (1) place in the following academic areas (ISCED code/s):
+- Bachelor (at least in their second year of studies) and/or Master level: two (2) places in the following academic areas (ISCED code/s):

 - Languages – ISCED code 023;

-The present Call for applications provides one mobility grant for second semester of academic year 2019-2020.
+The present Call for applications provides two mobility grants for first semester of academic year 2022-2023.
 Detailed information is provided in ANNEX I.